 Sustainability has entered our plates.

-The report states that salmon, the most consumed farmed aquatic product in the EU, has a consumption of 2.21 kg per capita, significantly higher than the 1.30 kg per capita estimates based on supply data.
-This means that each European consumer eats almost one extra kg each year of salmon unaccounted for in official statistics.
+We found that salmon, the most consumed farmed aquatic product in the EU, appears to have a consumption of 2.21 kg per capita, significantly higher than the 1.30 kg per capita estimates based on supply data.
+This means that each European consumer appears to eat almost one extra kg each year of salmon unaccounted for in official statistics.
+Although an extra 900 grams of salmon eaten annually by each person only corresponds to an extra meal every two months, if this gap is scaled up to the European population the numbers are of concern.

 To produce a good seafood product according to ecological, welfare and human health aspects we also have to consider the economic side of the coin.
 The use of sustainable alternative feed, close monitoring of the production conditions or the valorisation of side-stream products is beneficial for a more sustainable production, but will also come at a cost.
 How high is this cost?
 Which production benefit or who (the consumer?) will compensate for these costs?
 What about the whole sector impact?